 The data on the per cent of infestation of yellow stem borer on 7th and 14th day after first spray revealed that all the treatments were significantly superior over control.
 Among all the treatments, the plot treated with T6 Flubendiamide 20 WG (7.27) was found to be the most effective treatment, followed by T2 Chlorantraniliprole 18.5 SC (8.70), T4 Cartap Hydrochloride 50 SP (9.84), T7 Thiamethoxam 25 WG (12.62), T5 Bacillus thuringiensis var. krustaki (13.78), T1 Neem oil (17.36), T3 Beauveria bassiana 1×108 CFU/gm (19.71), which was least effective among all the treatments but higher infestation in control plot T0 (26.14).

-The data on the per cent of infestation of yellow stem borer on 7th and 14th day after second spray revealed that all the treatments were significantly superior over control.
-Among all the treatments, the plot treated with T6 Flubendiamide 20 WG (8.35) was found to be the most effective treatment, followed by T2 Chlorantraniliprole 18.5 SC (9.07), T4 Cartap Hydrochloride 50 SP (10.05), T7 Thiamethoxam 25 WG (11.47), T5 Bacillus thuringiensis var. krustaki (12.21), T1 Neem oil (15.41), T3 Beauveria bassiana 1×108 CFU/gm (16.44), which was least effective among all the treatments but higher infestation in control plot T0 (27.83).
+The data on the infestation percentages of yellow stem borer on 7th and 14th day after second spray revealed that all the treatments were significantly superior over control.
+Among all the treatments, the plot treated with T6 Flubendiamide 20 WG (8.35%) was found to be the most effective treatment, followed by T2 Chlorantraniliprole 18.5 SC (9.07%), T4 Cartap Hydrochloride 50 SP (10.05%), T7 Thiamethoxam 25 WG (11.47%), T5 Bacillus thuringiensis var. krustaki (12.21%), T1 Neem oil (15.41%), T3 Beauveria bassiana 1×108 CFU/gm (16.44%), recording the least effective among all the treatments but the highest infestation was observed in control plot T0 (27.83%).

-Similar findings were reported by Ramesh et al., (2021) and Karthikeyan et al., (2018), who documented a substantial reduction in dead heart and white ear symptoms in paddy with Flubendiamide 20 WG application.
+Similar findings were reported by Ramesh et al. (2021) and Karthikeyan et al. (2018) who documented a substantial reduction in dead heart and white ear symptoms in paddy with Flubendiamide 20 WG application.
 Chlorantraniliprole 18.5 SC was found the next effective treatment in in managing per cent infestation of yellow stem borer.
-The results align with those of Srinivasan and Gunasekaran (2017) and Subramanian et al., (2014), who found Chlorantraniliprole effective under both nursery and main field conditions.
+The results align with those of Srinivasan and Gunasekaran (2017) and Subramanian et al. (2014), who found Chlorantraniliprole effective under both nursery and main field conditions.
 Where the observations of first and second spray were 8.70 and 9.07 respectively.
 The efficacies of Cartap Hydrochloride 50 SP on yellow stem borer in first and second spray were 9.84 and 10.05 respectively.
-These results are as per the findings of Rahman et al., (2016) and Mandal et al., (2013).
-The next best treatment was found to be Thiamethoxam 25 WG in which the efficacy values of first and second spray were 12.62 and 11.47 respectively to the similar findings of Rahman et al., (2016) and Mandal et al., (2013).
+These results are as per the findings of Rahman et al. (2016) and Mandal et al. (2013).
+The next best treatment was found to be Thiamethoxam 25 WG in which the efficacy values of first and second spray were 12.62 and 11.47 respectively to the similar findings of Rahman et al. (2016) and Mandal et al. (2013).
 The next best treatment was found to be Bacillus thuringiensis var. krustaki in which the efficacy values of first and second spray were 13.78 and 12.21 respectively.
-The efficacy of Bacillus thuringiensis was supported by Prasad et al., (2020) and Gomez et al., (2012), who emphasized its role in integrated pest management (IPM) for rice ecosystems.
+The efficacy of Bacillus thuringiensis was supported by Prasad et al. (2020) and Gomez et al. (2012), who emphasized its role in integrated pest management (IPM) for rice ecosystems.
 The next best treatment was found to be Neem oil in which the efficacy values of first and second spray were 17.36 and 15.41 respectively.
 The efficacy of Neem oil can be attributed to its rapid degradation under field conditions and lower systemic action (Yadav et al., 2015).
 The least effective treatment was found to be Beauveria bassiana 1×108 CFU/gm in which the efficacy values of first and second spray were 19.71and 16.44 respectively.

 Table 1.
-Efficacy of different treatments on infestation of yellow stem borer [Scirpophaga incertulas (Walker)] on paddy during Kharif season of 2024 after first spray
+Efficacy of different treatments on infestation of yellow stem borer [Scirpophaga incertulas (Walker)] on paddy during fallseason of 2024 after first spray